codio-templates/processing-demo/.guides/content/Mutability-Lab-4-1023.md

 One way to make the animation more interesting would be to have the ball change color each time it bounces.
 Since color is represented by three numbers, you could add to or subtract from these numbers.
 Doing so would only make minor changes to the color.
 Colors are represented by number between 0 and 255, so you have to think about what happens when the color values are smaller than 0 or greater than 255.
 A better way to implement this is to choose three random numbers each time the ball bounces.

-Modify the `bounce` method so that the method `changeColor()` is called after the ball bounces.
+Modify the `bounceBall` method so that the method `changeColor()` is called after the ball bounces.
 Be sure to add the method call to both conditionals.
 If not, the ball will only change color when it hits two of the four walls.

 ```java
   void bounceBall() {